SHRAVANABELAGOLA TRAVEL GUIDE

 At a distance of 140 Kms from Bangalore, 50 Kms from Hassan & 83 Kms from Mysore, Shravanabelagola is one of the most popular Jain pilgrimage center in South India.
 This place is named after the pond in middle of the town (Bela-Kola means White Pond).
-This is one of the popular weekend getaways from Bangalore and a major heritage / historical site in Karnataka.
+This is one of the popular one day trip from Bangalore and a major heritage / historical site in Karnataka.

 Shravanabelagola is famous for the Bahubali Statue which is supposed to be the tallest monolithic stone statue in the world with a height of 58 feet carved out of a single block of granite.
 The Gomateswara temple is built on top of a hill at an altitude of 3347 feet, called as Vindhyagiri hill (also known as Doddabetta or Indragiri).
 About 620 steps provide access to this temple from bottom of the hill.
 The nude statue of Bahubali is carved carefully with much perfection.

 Lord Gomateshwara (Lord Bahubali) was son of the first Jain tirthankara named Lord Adinatha.
 Lord Adinatha had 99 other sons and when he renounced his kingdom, there was a big fight between the two brothers, Bahubali and Bharatha, over the kingdom.
 Bharatha lost this battle, but Bahubali did not feel any happiness on seeing his brother's defeat.
 He then gave the kingdom to his brother and then attained Kevalagnana.